Olympiapark Berlin: Planned expansion and original Olympic preparations

 The training fields and training halls of the complex received great usage.
 Studies were undertaken for the complex's expansion in 1928, after work had halted on the existing portions of the complex.
-Eventually, in the course of these studies, it was realized that Deutsches Stadium's infield was too large, leading to poor sightlines, and its maximum capacity of 40,000 spectators was deemed to be to small to serve as an Olympic Stadium if Berlin, as was being considered, were to host the Olympics in 1936.
+Eventually, in the course of these studies, it was realized that Deutsches Stadium's infield was too large, leading to poor sightlines, and its maximum capacity of 40,000 spectators was deemed to be too small to serve as an Olympic Stadium if Berlin, as was being considered, were to host the Olympics in 1936.
 The reason the stadium could not be expanded beyond 40,000 due to the Grunewald Race Course.
 If the Race Course were to be retained, the stadium's height could not be increased.

-The need for an expanded Sportforum was furthered on April 25, 1931 when the International Olympic Committee announced Berlin as the host of the 1936 Summer Olympic Games.
-Berlin was awarded the 1936 Summer Olympics May 26, 1930. at the 30th IOC Conference, held in Lausanne, Switzerland.
+The need for an expanded Sportforum was furthered on 25 April 1931, when the International Olympic Committee announced Berlin as the host of the 1936 Summer Olympic Games.
+Berlin was awarded the 1936 Summer Olympics on 26 May 1930. at the 30th IOC Conference, held in Lausanne, Switzerland.

-After Berlin was awarded the Olympics, plans were drawn up to renovate Deutsches Stadion extensively.
+After Berlin was awarded the Olympics, plans were drawn up to renovate the Deutsches Stadion extensively.
 The venue only held 30,000 spectators, which by then had become insufficient host the Olympics.
-The cycling track would be completely eliminated, and the current 650 yard running track would be removed as well and replaced with a new 433 yard track (adhering to the international dimensions).
+The cycling track would be completely eliminated, and the current 650-yard running track would be removed as well and replaced with a new 433-yard track (adhering to the international dimensions).
 The field would be sunken deeper, and new rows of seats were to be constructed at the bottom of the current stands.
 Its seating capacity would as a result of this planned renovation been increased from 30,000 to 80,000 spectators.
 The tunnel entrance at the south end, crossing below the Grunewald Race Course, was a source of congestion during events.
 Plans were made to relieve this congestion by building a new eastern tunnel, and by a new entrance to the entire complex would be constructed on the side facing the main city-center, which was only 5 miles to the east of the complex.
 The stadium's expansion was to be of a modern steel and reinforced concrete structure.